f1se4/portfolio/md/isaacgonzalez/isaac.md

 More visual elements that can lead us to understand the behavior of variables, their distribution functions, outliers, whether or not they are continuous or categorical variables, etc ...

-I will not add some much comments, if you are interested follow Isaac Gonzalez Course.
+I will not add so many comments, if you are interested follow Isaac Gonzalez Course.

 ```python